 The use of IMS media integrity protection for RTP is optional, except that RTCP shall be integrity protected using SRTCP, in accordance with RFC 3711 [9].

 The use of IMS media integrity protection for MSRP is optional.

-The use of IMS media integrity protection for IMS data channel is recommended.
+The use of IMS media integrity protection for IMS data channel is optional.